kylekeesling/kylekees/_posts/2018/2018-04-26-migrating-from-paperclip-to-activestorage.md

 categories: ruby, rails, activestorage, paperclip
 ---

-With the release of Rails 5.2 there is now a native, built in way to handle asset uploads and management called [ActiveStorage][activestorage]. making the need to use gems like [Paperclip][paperclip], [Carrierwave][carrierwave], or Fog[fog], with Paperclip going so far as writing a [migration guide][paperclip-migrate-issue]; implying that it may not be long for this world.
+With the release of Rails 5.2 there is now a native, built in way to handle asset uploads and management called [ActiveStorage][activestorage], making the need to use gems like [Paperclip][paperclip], [Carrierwave][carrierwave], or [Fog][fog], with Paperclip going so far as writing a [migration guide][paperclip-migrate-issue]; implying that it may not be long for this world.

 To be honest I didn't even know that Paperclip had written a [migration guide][paperclip-migrating] until I started writing this post, and while it's fairly comprehensive, it doesn't do what in my mind is one of the most important tasks - migrating the files on the remote host.